 Here is some information on so-called “black CDs”.
 [PDF]

 One day, my old friend Peter began recording music onto CDs with black surfaces instead of the regular (shiny) discs he normally used.
 I was myself in the process of attempting to somehow (I’m no audio engineer) boost the SNR (Signal-to-Noise Ratio) for the output of the crappy, mislabeled old audio cassette tapes grudgingly sent me by the same committee (in New Hampshire, cf. hereinbelow) which had (earlier) sent me some other person’s hearing transcript and (later) was tardy in filing its appearance (in U.S. Supreme Court) in response to my Petition for Certiorari.
-I dug the symbolism blackballed, as it were and I designed some CD covers on my computer, based on some old woodcut illustrations of medieval scribes which I saw reproduced on a flyer advertising a European art exhibition at Princeton.
+I dug the symbolism blackballed, as it were and I designed some CD covers on my computer, based on some old woodcut illustrations of medieval scribes which I saw reproduced on a flyer advertising a European art exhibition at Princeton University.

 Miscellaneous Sworn Testimony: